|

 Instructions

-• Place pan in the freezer for half hour
+• Place pan in the fridge for a half hour.

-• Place each ball back on the pan and place the pan in the freezer for a half hour
+• Place each ball back on the pan and place the pan in the fridge for a half hour.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!